-Turkey skin is high in fat and usually absorbs garlic, onion, and other spices and flavors which are bad for your dog.
+Turkey skin is high in fat and usually absorbs garlic, onion, and other spices and flavors, which are bad for your dog.

-Alternative Food: Turkey Meat, remove all fat, skin, and bones.
+- Alternative Food: Turkey Meat, remove all fat, skin, and bones.

 2. Cooked Turkey Bones

 The cooked bones can splinter and cut a dog’s throat or stomach.

-Alternative Food: Potatoes – no added salt or butter.
+- Alternative Food: Potatoes – no added salt or butter.

 3. Gravy and Stuffing

-A handful of the yummy ingredients that make thanksgiving stuffing are dangerous for dogs.
+A handful of the yummy ingredients make thanksgiving stuffing dangerous for dogs.
 Do you use onions, garlic, leeks, scallions, sage, or mushrooms in your gravy or stuffing recipes?
 All of those ingredients are toxic to dogs.

-Alternative Food: Apples
+- Alternative Food: Apples

 Nutmeg is commonly used in pumpkin or sweet-potato pie and has an appealing fragrance that’s attractive to humans & dogs.
-Nutmeg contains a compound called myristicin that is toxic to dogs.
+Nutmeg contains a compound called myristicin which is toxic to dogs.
 High doses of nutmeg can cause hallucinations, increased blood pressure, seizures, and abdominal pain.
 These symptoms can last for 48 hours.
 Even if only small doses are ingested, your dog will show symptoms, such as vomiting or diarrhea.

-Alternative Food: PurÃ©ed Pumpkin without spices or additives.
+- Alternative Food: Pureed Pumpkin without spices or additives.

 Your dog doesn’t completely have to miss the meal!
 There are still a few Thanksgiving foods your dog can eat.
-You can give your dog some mashed potatoes as long as it doesnâ€™t have butter, cheese, sour cream, onions or gravy on top.
-Carrots, sweet potatoes, and bananas are all safe for dogs as well.
+You can give your dog some mashed potatoes if it doesn’t have butter, cheese, sour cream, onions, or gravy on top.
+Carrots, sweet potatoes, and bananas are also safe for dogs.